lobe/image-tools/README.md

 exported folder and drag it directly to a new project in Lobe.

-## Desktop Application
+## Build Desktop Application
 You can create a desktop GUI application using PyInstaller:

 ```bash
 pyinstaller --onefile app/app.spec
 ```

-This will create a `dist/` folder that will contain the application executable `Image Tools.exe`
+This will create a `dist/` folder that will contain the application file `Image Tools.exe` or `Image Tools.app` depending on your OS.